souenzzo/graal/docs/reference-manual/native-image/NativeImageBasics.md

 * [Native Image Heap](#native-image-heap)
 * [Static Analysis, Reachability, and Closed-World Assumption](#static-analysis-reachability-and-closed-world-assumption)

-## Native Image and the Native Image Build
+## Native Image, Native Executable, Native Shared Library

 Native Image is written in Java and takes Java bytecode as input to produce a standalone binary (an **executable**, or a **shared library**).
 During the process of producing a binary, Native Image can run user code.